dersenn/dersenn/README.md

 - 👋 Hi, I’m @dersenn
 - 👀 I’m interested in Graphic Design, Code & all the intersections thereof
 - 🌱 I’m currently learning more about programming in general
-- 💞️ I’m looking to collaborate on design projects for print or online
 - 📫 How to reach me: hi@senn.studio

 <!---